 The American College of Obstetricians and Gynecologists recommends amniocentesis around

-15 weeks to 20 weeks of pregnancy for those women who are at increased risk for chromosome
+15 to 20 weeks of pregnancy for those women who are at higher risk for chromosome

-amniocentesis may be performed as early as 14 weeks.
+problem or neural tube defect.
+In some cases, amniocentesis may be done as early as

 Ultrasound.
-A diagnostic technique that uses high-frequency sound waves to create an image of the internal
+This is a test that uses high-frequency sound waves to create an image of the internal

 organs.
-Many birth defects can be detected with ultrasound.
+Many birth defects can be found with ultrasound.

 Research is ongoing to find and treat the causes of many birth defects.
-Immunizations
+Getting vaccinated

-of the mother against certain infections, such as rubella, can prevent birth defects
+against certain infections such as rubella can prevent birth defects caused by that